Powermate PM4500E - 3600/4500W Portable Generator With Electric Start

 Portability

-As the generator's weight is 114 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
+Despite its weight of 114 lbs, the generator is considered 'portable,' signifying its capability to be moved, albeit its heaviness may hinder easy transport.
 However, its challenging mobility is solved by its wheel kit (⌀8") and its folding handle, which will ease its displacement, once it is on the floor.

 Features

-Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Powermate also included some oil in the PM4500E's packaging.
+Alongside the typical set of documentation and owner's manual (opens in a new tab) to assist with setup, Powermate has included some oil in the packaging of the PM4500E.

 Product Video